jmbh/ARVAR/Readme.md

-# Reproducibility Archive
+# Readme: Reproducibility Archive

-This Readme describes the files in the reproducibility archive for the paper "Choosing between AR(1) and VAR(1) Models in Typical Psychological Applications".
+This Readme describes the files in the reproducibility archive for the paper XXX.
 It allows to reproduce all analyses and figures in the paper.

 - SampleGrid.R
     - Input: Mixed Model estimated on "MindMaastricht" data (in /files)